South Africa A national rugby union team

-South Africa 'A', also formerly known as the Junior Springboks or the Emerging Springboks, are the second national rugby union team representing South Africa, below the senior national team, the Springboks.
-Until 2018, it was also under the South Africa Under-20 team in the country's rugby hierarchy, but World Rugby changed its regulations to prohibit unions from designating an under-20 team as its second 15-a-side team.
+South Africa 'A' are the second national rugby union team representing South Africa, below the senior national team, the Springboks.
+The South Africa 'A side was formerly known as the Junior Springboks or the Emerging Springboks until 2018, it was also under the South Africa Under-20 team in the country's rugby hierarchy, but World Rugby changed its regulations to prohibit unions from designating an U20 team as its second 15-a-side team.

+History

 They competed in the Nations Cup in 2007 and 2008 alongside the full national teams of Namibia, Romania and Georgia as well as Argentina Jaguars and Italy A. They also sporadically play touring sides such as the British and Irish Lions.

 The team is made up of players of all ages and is not a youth side.
-The selection criteria vary, and it has been used most recently to give potential Springboks a taste of international rugby or to give experienced Springboks playing time to improve fitness or form.
+It is used most recently to give potential Springboks a taste of international rugby or to give experienced Springboks playing time to improve fitness or form.

+Modern era

+In the professional era, South Africa 'A has operated as a secondary national side that is assembled on an occasional basis rather than competing in a regular competition.
+The team is used by the South African Rugby Union to provide playing opportunities for a wider group of players within the national system, including uncapped players and established Springboks returning from injury or seeking match fitness.

+Since the 2010s, appearances by South Africa 'A have been relatively infrequent, with squads selected primarily for specific tours or matches against visiting international teams and professional clubs.
+One of the most notable recent uses of the side came during the 2021 British & Irish Lions tour, when a South Africa 'A team featuring a large number of Test players defeated the British & Irish Lions in Cape Town.

 Current squad

-South Africa A squad to face the British & Irish Lions as part of the 2021 tour and the Bulls as a warm-up match.
+South Africa A squad to face Zimbabwe as part of the 2026 curtain-raiser for the Springboks vs. Barbarians match in Gqeberha.